 A Quick Essential Guide to Data Governance

-In today's world, where businesses are often digitally evolving, the need for data governance framework has become an absolute necessity for companies.
-Indeed, the power of data to manage projects and make data-driven decisions has been demonstrated over the years since the volume of data flows increased significantly in the early 2000s.
+In today's world, where businesses are often digitally evolving, the need for a data governance framework has become an absolute necessity for companies.
+The power of data to manage projects and make data-driven decisions has been demonstrated over the years since the volume of data flows increased significantly in the early 2000s.

-Therefore, every company, regardless of its size, have a data governance policy for its employees and be in the best possible position to face the challenges of the future.
+This is why every organisation, regardless of its size, must have a data governance policy for its employees and be in the best possible position to face the challenges of the future.

 Introduction to Data Governance